McStasMcXtrace/McCode/INSTALL-McStas/Windows/README.md

-* An alternative to installing this version is to follow the instructions posted under [WSL](WSL/README.md) to install the
-"Use Microsofts 'Windows subsystem for Linux" and run the Debian binaries
+* An alternative to installing this version is to follow the instructions posted under [WSL](WSL/README.md) to install the "Windows subsystem for Linux" and run the Debian binaries there

 ## In case of issues
 Please report any trouble with the repository to [mcstas-users](mailto:mcstas-users@mcstas.org)